eProsima/Integration-Service/README.md

   <summary>Up to this time, the following user application examples are available: <i>(click to expand)</i></summary>

   * `DDSHelloWorld`: A simple publisher/subscriber application, running under [Fast DDS](https://fast-dds.docs.eprosima.com/).
     It publishes or subscribes to a simple string topic, named *HelloWorldTopic*.
-To compile it, besides the `colcon` option, the following commands could be executed as an alternative:
+    As an alternative to `colcon`, in order to compile the `DDSHelloWorld` example, the following commands can be executed:

     ```bash
     ~/is_ws$ cd examples/utils/DDSHelloWorld